7 Basic Points: A Humanae Vitae Summary

 As an antidote, Humanae Vitae calls for societal promotion of “true human values,” such as encouraging commitment in marriage which leads to stable families, which will in turn enable more families to welcome children into a loving, more economically sound unit.
 He also calls for all unchaste and indecent images to be removed from the media, which promote an unhealthy and sinful view of sexuality, promiscuity and objectification of the other person, and many other evils.

-Summary of Humanae Vitae: this encyclical, issued in 1968 by Pope Paul VI, gives the Church’s answer to questions of love and child rearing between married couples, specifically questions that have arisen from the conditions of the modern world.
+And so, Humanae Vitae gives the Church’s answer to questions of love and childrearing between married couples, specifically questions that have arisen from the conditions of the modern world.
 May we be open to its beautiful message.